-For the most part, it's donated by individuals, merchants and hundreds of local organizations who regularly run food drives for Deep Well — religious institutions, schools, neighborhoods, bridge clubs, civic organizations . . . the list is long.
-For example, Panera Bread donates a variety of baked goods regularly.
-And fresh vegetables and fruit usually come from the Heritage Farm in Sea Pines or from Second Helpings.
-The balance of food needed — around 15% — is purchased by Deep Well.
+For the most part, it's donated by individuals, merchants and hundreds of local organizations that regularly run food drives for Deep Well — religious institutions, schools, neighborhoods, bridge clubs, civic organizations . . . the list is long.
+Fresh vegetables and fruit usually come from the Heritage Farm in Sea Pines or from Second Helpings.
+Then the balance of food needed — around 15% — is purchased by Deep Well.

 Typical food delivery - a week of food for a family